 1...32/64*/128* adjustable as fully or partially matching OR mismatching with the receiving aperture

-* - with use of the corresponding extension terminals
+* - with use of corresponding active PA functionality extension adapters

 Receiving Aperture: